LuoZheng2002/glassboxwisdom/markdown/background/chapter1.md

     <img src="/images/tom.gif" alt="tom" style="width: 80%; height: auto; float: left" title="Connectionist AI developers be like ...">
 </div>

-By the way, I would like promote a phiolosophy I believe: the less directly we manipulate something, the less control we have over it.
+By the way, I would like to promote a phiolosophy I believe: the less directly we manipulate something, the less control we have over it.
 It holds true most of the time, especially in real life.
 Exceptions of it require sufficient justifications for us to believe.
 For example, when we want to dig a hole on the ground, we may use shovels directly, or we can build a vehicle factory, produce excavators, and let excavators dig for us.
 The latter turns out to be a more efficient solution in the long run although it is indirect, and we are all convinced that this will work.
 However, I am not convinced so far that, by spending efforts on something like gathering more data, or improving computation power we can invent the next generation AI, since these efforts do not improve the core algorithm and break the current constraints.

 <div style="display: flex; align-items: flex-start">
     <span style="width: 10%"></span>